 From this calculation, for example, if 100 units could be produced in 3 minutes/part at best, that should be completed in 300 minutes.
 The actual time to produce those 100 items will probably be more than 300 minutes, but a lower actual time will yield a higher percentage.

 Finally, quality examines the number of good parts produced per batch.
 A "good" part rating may be subjective to the individual industry, and it will likely not be 100% free of any defect.
 Usually, there will be a tolerance level that must be met.
 Out of a total sample batch, the number of good parts produced, divided by the total parts that started the production process, will yield the quality percentage.

 Total Parts Started

-The Overall Equipment Effectiveness is a method of quantitively measuring production.
-However, it should not be confused with ‘optimization’ since it is probably always possible to improve a system.
+The OEE is a method of quantitively measuring production.
+However, it should not be confused with optimization since improving a system is probably always possible.
 OEE compares the best that can be done right now divided by what is actually being done right now.
-However, we can always look for ways to strengthen and improve a system - the beauty of the industry is that we don’t like to settle for ‘good enough’.
+However, we can always look for ways to strengthen and improve a system.
+The beauty of the industry is that we don't like to settle for "good enough."